michael-jones253/Cocoa-CouchDB-http-tool/README.md

 # How I use this tool.

-This GUI app comes with a number of controls e.g. to choose a jpeg image to upload to CouchDB , but the main ones are the URL address bar where we type in HTTP URI of a CouchDB resource, HTTP radio buttons where we can select the HTTP method of which the following are supported: GET, POST, PUT, DELETE.
-A "go" button to execute the query.
-There are two text panels - the top one is where we enter any json for PUT and POST operations, the bottom text is a scroll field which displays the response.
+This GUI app comes with a number of controls e.g. to choose a jpeg image to upload to CouchDB , but the main ones are:
+* The URL address bar where I type in the HTTP URI of a CouchDB resource.
+* HTTP radio buttons where I select the HTTP method of which the following are supported: GET, POST, PUT, DELETE.
+* A "go" button to execute the query.
+* There are two text panels - the top one is where I enter any json for PUT and POST operations, the bottom text panel is a scrollable field which displays the response.

-The "copy" button is what makes this tool useful for me - it copies the response field (json from CouchDB) into the PUT/POST window where I can edit/adjust it, then post back the updated document.
+The "copy" button is what makes this tool useful for me - it copies the response text (json from CouchDB) into the PUT/POST window where I can edit/adjust it, then post back the updated document.
 Because the document revision is carried in the response and then copied back into the PUT/POST window, it is quicker to use than CURL on the command line.

 e.g. If I enter "http://127.0.0.1:5984/hello/" into the URL address bar, select the "POST" button and have "{"company": "Example, Inc."}" in the data window, then press the "go" button I will create a new document in the (already existing) database named "hello" because CouchDB's REST API will consider the POST as a request to produce a new resource.
 The response window will show: